Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

                 )

                 # Set the highest available derivative
-                # Should be 1 for most cases but defauts to 0
+                # Should be 1 for most cases but defaults to 0
                 self.availableDerivative = 1

             def BlackBox(self, x): # The actual function that does things